Instructions: The missed touchpoint in the Customer Journey

 - Troubleshooting – where is that (bleep!) manual when I need it?
 That is often the first question when troubleshooting.
 Your customer faces an issue with your product and can’t solve it without help.
 In that case, easy to locate and good instructions help prevent helpdesk calls, product returns and customer frustration.

 How to use this: It is important to understand that these different phases exist when designing your instructions.
-The needs of customers are quite different in every step of the Instruction Journey and you need to take that into account.
-This not only has an impact on content, it also influences the channel and mechanism you use to bring your instructions to users.
+The needs of customers are quite different in every step of the Instruction Journey (similar to the steps of customer journey) and you need to take that into account.
+This not only has an impact on content, it also influences the instructions UX, the channel, and mechanism you use to bring your instructions to users.
 We call these activation tactics and they vary with each step as well.
 The aim is to get the right instructions to the right user at the right moment.

-Our gift for you: The Instruction Journey Canvas: download this great canvas and start analysing your Instruction Journey.
+Our gift for you: The Instruction Journey Canvas: download this great canvas and start analyzing your Instruction Journey improving the instructions UX of your customers.

 Download the instruction journey Canvas here